-Borrowing and booking films and videos for classroom use: 2nd floor
+Borrowing and booking films and videos for classroom use: E-mail: firstname.lastname@example.org

-Regular loan material: 5th floor and Reserve material: 2nd floor
+Regular loan material: 5th floor and Reserve material: Main floor circulation desk

-DVDs can also be played on most desktop computers in the Library in the following locations: ILC (2nd Floor), LIB393A (3rd floor), and LIB667 (6th floor).
+DVDs can also be played on most desktop computers in the Library in the following locations: ILC (Main Floor), LIB393A (3rd floor), and LIB667 (6th floor).

-Videotapes, CDs and DVDs are available in the Audio-Visual collection.
+Videotapes, CDs and DVDs are available in the Audio-Visual collection (5th Floor).
 AV material may be viewed in-house, booked for classroom use, or borrowed, depending on format.
 The collection can be used by members of the TMU community and the public but certain restrictions apply.

 The Library provides online access to digitized audio-visual resources through subscriptions to databases or by streaming of copyright-cleared videos.
 Terms and conditions for streaming vary with individual titles.
 Faculty are advised to check with Audio-Visual Services for more details.